RomeroLab/schemarecomb/README.md

   2. Use run_raspp.py with the pickled MSA and contacts files as input to generate SCHEMA_gg libraries.
   3. Run read_raspp_GG_output.py to select a library and save it as a pickled file.
   4. Use generate_gg_dna.py with the codon-aligned nucleotide sequences to generate golden gate fragments for ordering.

+_Forked from RomeroLab for personal modification.
+Will probably merge later._